| Through The Eyes of a WomanPesach: The Importance of Little ThingsThere are several differences between the Nusach Ari Haggadah used by

 important?
 Obviously, the most important part of the Seder is the matzah,

+followed by the maror, and so on.
 However, in the Chabad Haggadah, the first of the Four Questions is about

 dipping --we ask everyone else's third question first.
 The second question